yacineMTB/talk/README.md

 - Read the code!
 Figure out which button you'll have to press to initiate the response reflex and have the bot respond
 - (In another shell) `./llama.cpp/build_server/bin/server -m models/llama/nous-hermes-13b.ggmlv3.q4_K_S.bin -c 2048`
 - `npm run start`

+## Display graphs

+A graphviz file `talk.dot` will be created when you press ctrl-C.

+You can view the graph by running `npm run graph`, which will plot an svg and open it.

 ## Contributing
 Please do